ECHOlab-DTU/Project-template/README.md

 You can create pages like this one: https://github.com/ECHOlab-DTU/Experimenting-with-large-ethnographic-data-workshop

-# GitHub README.md - How to Use This Template:
+# GitHub README.md - How to create a project file:

 ### STEP 1: Create a New Repository
 - Go to [GitHub](https://github.com), log in to ECHOlab account and click "New repository".